JuliaIO/LightXML.jl/README.md

 set_attributes(xs3; tag="CA", cap="Sacramento")
 ```

 **Note:** When you create XML documents and elements directly you need to take care not to leak memory; memory management in the underlying libxml2 library is complex and LightXML currently does not integrate well with Julia's garbage collection system.
-You can call ``free`` on an XMLDocument but if you are directly creating XMLElement's there is not yet a corresponding ``free`` function to call.
+You can call ``free`` on an XMLDocument, XMLNode or XMLElement but you must take care not to reference any child elements after they have been manually freed.

 #### Export an XML file